 - 1. Read closely the assigned texts and view the assigned videos to prepare every week to discuss the scheduled topics in an open forum. - 2.
-Write six essays (500 words each) over the course of the semester in response to questions and challenges posed in various modules.
-Each of the six essays and related visual media is a component of the "knowledge bundle" students assemble for their final project.
-Individual instructors are expected to provide feedback on the respective assignments within one week of each due date. - 3.
+Write six essays (500 words each) over the course of the semester featuring six of 11 Indigenous values.
+Each of the six essays and related media is a component of the "knowledge bundle" students assemble for sharing with the class. - 3.
 If possible, participate in a field trip to Shell Mound archaeological site near Cedar Key.
 Scheduled outside of normal class time, the field trip is not mandatory but the Instructor of Record will provide multiple options for participation and a virtual alternative for students unable to participate in person. - 4.
-Present (unwrap) their knowledge bundle to the class, in an oral presentation of approximately 5 minutes, and explain how its various parts relate to one or more recurring cores Indigenous values in the modules of the course. - 5.
+Share (unwrap) their knowledge bundle to the class, in an oral presentation of approximately 5 minutes, and explain how its various parts relate to one another in a "metanarrative" of Indigenous values. - 5.
 Write a 1,000-word analytical essay on the potential of Indigenous values to address a challenge of modern concern (e.g., climate change, food insecurity, public health).